mdgriffith/elm-optimize-level-2/transformations.md

   - Gave a `366%` boost in chrome!
   - And caused firefox to reduce performance by 50% :sweat_smile:

-Simply creating a new record and copying each field manually is significantly faster than using any for of update.(~2.5x in chrome, and ~10x in firefox).
+Simply creating a new record and copying each field manually is significantly faster than and of these transformations.(~9x in chrome, and ~6.5x in firefox).
 You can do this directly in elm.

 ```
 updateSingleRecordManually record =